reflectoring/reflectoring.github.io/_posts/2021-01-20-getting-started-with-graphql.md

 REST APIs are mostly designed to return 2xx status codes for success and 4xx and 5xx for failures.
 GraphQL APIs return 200 as status code irrespective of whether it is a success or failure.

 ### Health Check
-With REST APIs, we check for a 200 status code on a specific endpoint to check if the API is healthy and capable of serving the requests.
+With REST APIs, we check for a 2xx status code on a specific endpoint to check if the API is healthy and capable of serving the requests.
 In GraphQL, health checking is relatively complex since the monitoring function needs to parse the response body to check the server status.

 ### Caching
 With REST APIs, the GET endpoints are cached in the application layer or by using a CDN.
-With GraphQL, caching on the client-side is better supported than REST with the help of GraphQL client implementations.
+With GraphQL, we need to cache on the client-side, which is supported by some GraphQL client implementations.
 Apollo Client and URQL, for example, make use of GraphQL's schema and type system using introspection to maintain a client-side cache.

 GraphQL is however known to break server-side caching because of the varying nature of requests.
 Server-side caching is at present not standardized across libraries.
 More information about server-side caching is found in the [GraphQL Portal](https://graphql.org/learn/caching/).